John Stewart Bell: Early life and work

-There is some disagreement regarding what Bell's inequality—in conjunction with the EPR analysis—can be said to imply.
-Bell held that not only local hidden variables, but any and all local theoretical explanations must conflict with the predictions of quantum theory: "It is known that with Bohm's example of EPR correlations, involving particles with spin, there is an irreducible nonlocality."
-According to an alternative interpretation, not all local theories in general, but only local hidden-variables theories (or "local realist" theories) have shown to be incompatible with the predictions of quantum theory.

 Critique of von Neumann's proof

-Bell's interest in hidden variables was motivated by the existence in the formalism of quantum mechanics of a "movable boundary" between the quantum system and the classical apparatus:
+Bell was impressed that the formulation of David Bohm's nonlocal hidden-variable theory did not require a "movable boundary" between the quantum system and the classical apparatus:

 A possibility is that we find exactly where the boundary lies.
 More plausible to me is that we will find that there is no boundary. ...
 The wave functions would prove to be a provisional or incomplete description of the quantum-mechanical part, of which an objective account would become possible.
 It is this possibility, of a homogeneous account of the world, which is for me the chief motivation of the study of the so-called "hidden variable" possibility.

-Bell was impressed that in the formulation of David Bohm's nonlocal hidden-variable theory, no such boundary is needed, and it was this which sparked his interest in the field of research.
 Bell also criticized the standard formalism of quantum mechanics on the grounds of lack of physical precision:

 For the good books known to me are not much concerned with physical precision.
 This is clear already from their vocabulary.
 Here are some words which, however legitimate and necessary in application, have no place in a formulation with any pretension to physical precision: system, apparatus, environment, microscopic, macroscopic, reversible, irreversible, observable, information, measurement. ...
 On this list of bad words from good books, the worst of all is "measurement".